-Johns Hopkins University has agreed to administer the overall grant for a flat administrative fee of \$3K per postdoctoral fellowship and \$2K per graduate student fellowship (plus off-campus F&A on advertising and Screening Committee expenses; see Sec.
-4.2).
-Each subaward would be limited to \$10K or \$5K of administrative expenses.
-We expect recipient universities would accept this arrangement because of the prestige and visibility that such a fellow would bring.
-Indeed, this is the model behind the very successful Hubble Fellowships in Astronomy, and the recently initiated Astronomy and Astrophysics Postdoctoral Fellowships at NSF.
-At the end of this proposal, we have attached letters from a variety of institutions (including the US ATLAS and CMS collaborations), demonstrating broad-based support for the fellowship program.
+Johns Hopkins University has agreed to administer the overall grant for a flat administrative fee of \$25k per year.
+Each subaward would be limited to \$10k or \$5k of administrative expenses.
+We expect that recipient universities would accept this arrangement because of the prestige and visibility that such a Fellow would bring.
+Indeed, this is the model behind the very successful Hubble Fellowships in Astronomy, and the recently initiated Astronomy and Astrophysics Post-doctoral Fellowships at NSF.
+At the end of the proposal, we have attached letters from a variety of institutions (including the US ATLAS and CMS collaborations), all in support of the Fellowship program.